octobercms/docs/3.x/extend/database/query.md

 });
 ```

 If you are updating database records while chunking results, your chunk results could change in unexpected ways.
 So, when updating records while chunking, it is always best to use the `chunkById` method instead.
-This method will automatically paginate the results based on the record's primary key:
+This method will automatically paginate the results based on the record's primary key.

 ```php
 Db::table('users')->where('active', false)